avanetten/simrdwn/README.md

 			--alpha_scaling 1 \
 			--show_labels 1

 	Outputs will be something akin to the images below.
-The _alpha\_scaling_ flag makes the bounding box opacity proportional to prediction confidence, and the _show\_labels_ flag prints the object class at the top of the bounding box.:
+The _alpha\_scaling_ flag makes the bounding box opacity proportional to prediction confidence, and the _show\_labels_ flag prints the object class at the top of the bounding box.
 	![Alt text](/results/__examples/ex0.png?raw=true "Figure 1")
 	![Alt text](/results/__examples/ex1.png?raw=true "Figure 2")